Stasmo/resume/SimonStaszkiewiczResume.md

 - hired as a software developer to develop a django app then moved to devops role shortly after starting
 - selected Jenkins for CI and grew Jenkins servers from 0 to 2000 builds a day
 - used terraform and ansible to launch first cloud app as primary SRE
-- now migrating that app to kubernetes
+- now migrating that app and a few other apps to EKS, writing helm charts for deployment
 - designed and developed automation in ansible used to deploy flagship application over 20,000 times in the past year
 - designed and wrote an internal Vue/Node application used daily by about 80% of the organization to self-manage various AWS services such as EC2 and S3, view billing information and manage vault secrets
+- implemented a zero trust network solution to give remote consultants secure access to our various AWS regions
+- implemented AWS Control Tower and Account Factory for Terraform to create customized sandbox accounts for development teams
+- spearheading the creation of an internal RFC process to promote technical collaboration across the organization

 ### Software Developer at Electronic Arts - September 2013 to June 2016